jainvedant392/LaundriX/README.md

 #  <img src="https://github.com/NightFury742/LaundriX/assets/119070798/5afc3cc0-69c9-45d9-83ff-faafbc888a8d" height="40px"> LaundriX

-A laundry booking system allowing users to book hassle free laundry appointments through an online website.
+A laundry booking system for our institute hostels allowing students to book hassle free laundry appointments through an online website.
 This will save the time to get laundry done and make the experience seamless.
 <Br>

 Users will be able to book and place order for their preferred service, select convenient date and time slots and locations, and complete the process with secure payment methods.